-18. Key management personnel and director compensation:
+19. Key management personnel and director compensation:

 The Company's compensation program specifically provides for total compensation for executive officers, which is a combination of base salary, performance-based incentives and benefit programs that reflect aggregated competitive pay considering business achievement, fulfillment of individual objectives and overall job performance.
-Executive officers participate in the Company's share compensation and share option plans (Note 11).
+Executive officers participate in the Company's omnibus plan (Note 12(i)).

 The compensation of non-employee directors consists of a cash component and a share component.
-Directors participate in the Company's share option plan and director's share compensation plan (Note 11(e)).
+Directors participate in the Company's omnibus plan (Note 12(i)).

-The following summarizes key management personnel and directors' compensation for the years ended December 31, 2017 and 2016:
+The following summarizes key management personnel and directors' compensation for the years ended December 31, 2018 and 2017: